Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-So, to solve a five-dimensional pattern per iteration (per added amount) requires at least six numbers in a set, including the starting value.
+So, to solve a five-dimensional pattern per iteration (per-added amount) requires at least six numbers in a set, including the starting value.

 <br /><br />